samuelzhouhe/poseGuidedImgGeneration/README.md

 # Download dataset and keypoints (Please observe all requirements set by the dataset owner)
 Download the dataset DeepFashion from http://mmlab.ie.cuhk.edu.hk/projects/DeepFashion.html.
+(The dataset downloaded will be password-protected, and please kindly contact the owner of this dataset for password)

 Then put the folder ```In-shop Clothes Retrieval Benchmark/``` inside the project directory (```poseGuidedImgGeneration/```), and then rename ```In-shop Clothes Retrieval Benchmark/``` to ```dataset/```.
 Then extract the ```img.zip``` file in the ```dataset/Img/``` directory.